ghdl/ghdl/doc/using/InvokingGHDL.rst

 * It is coherent with the :option:`-a` and :option:`-e` commands.
 * It works with mcode implementation, where the executable code is generated in memory.

-See section ':ref:`USING:Simulation`', for details on options.
+See section :ref:`USING:Simulation`, for details on options.

 .. index:: cmd elaborate and run